hmpthcs/WinkShell/README.md

 # WinkShell
-Collected applications, configurations and scripts for using a wlroots-based compositor with an EPD (aka e-ink).
-Currently supports sway only.
+Collected applications, configurations and scripts for using a wlroots-based compositor with an EPD (aka e-ink display).
+Currently supports Sway only.
 Developed for Pinenote.

 ### Status as of 06 December 2022:
 There is not yet any shell script to automate installation of necessary apps and placement scripts and configuration files.
 All of the files and instructions in this repository are tailored to work with Sway.
 Pieces of course can be cherry-picked for use with any other appropriate environment.
 Some, however (such as SOV, which relies fundamentally on swaymsg), may need more extensive modification to work outside of sway, if at all possible.
 Rotation not yet implemented--landscape mode only.

+I have only been generating configuration files for the core apps used by the shell and for those that I use or am familiar with.
+Please help expand this project by sharing e-ink-tailored configs for apps that you use.

 ***Abbreviated app-specific notes and caveats*** (see table at the end of this document for a more comprehensive listing)
 * Sway